matosmatheus7/DataEngineering-Challenge/README.md

 # :fuelpump: DataEngineering-Challenge
 #### ANP Fuel Sales Data Challenge
-This test consists in developing an ETL pipeline to extract internal pivot caches from consolidated reports made available by Brazilian government's regulatory agency for oil/fuels, ANP (National Agency for Petroleum, Natural Gas and Biofuels).
+This project consists in developing an ETL pipeline to extract internal pivot caches from consolidated reports made available by Brazilian government's regulatory agency for oil/fuels, ANP (National Agency for Petroleum, Natural Gas and Biofuels).

 ### Requirements
 - Airflow